mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A _KeyPackage_ object describes a client's capabilities and provides keys that can be used to add the client to a group.
-* A _Proposal_ message proposes a change to be made in the next epoch, such as adding or removing a member
+* A _Proposal_ message proposes a change to be made in the next epoch, such as adding or removing a member.
-* A _Commit_ message initiates a new epoch by instructing members of the group to implement a collection of proposals
+* A _Commit_ message initiates a new epoch by instructing members of the group to implement a collection of proposals.
-* A _Welcome_ message provides a new member to the group with the information to initialize their state for the epoch in which they were added or in which they want to add themselves to the group
+* A _Welcome_ message provides a new member to the group with the information to initialize their state for the epoch in which they were added or in which they want to add themselves to the group.

 KeyPackage and Welcome messages are used to initiate a group or introduce new members, so they are exchanged between group members and clients not yet in the group.
 A client publishes a KeyPackage via the DS, thus enabling other clients to add it to groups.
-When a group member wants to add a new member to a group it uses the new member's KeyPackage to add the new member to the group and construct a Welcome message with which the new member can initialize its local state.
+When a group member wants to add a new member to a group, it uses the new member's KeyPackage to add them and constructs a Welcome message with which the new member can initialize their local state.

 Proposal and Commit messages are sent from one member of a group to the others.
 MLS provides a common framing layer for sending messages within a group: